 Converting casual shoppers into buyers is where inbound sales are won or lost.
-Besides quality of job fit this represents one of the biggest points of leverage for the sales organization to boost performance.
+Besides the quality of job fit, meaning the talent to perform in the role this represents one of the greatest points of leverage for a sales organization to boost performance.

-The potential insights from this new, relatively untapped data source are broad.
-Companies have found find that a large segment of clients calling into their queue were enquiring about products not offered by the company e.g. In an insurance company specific vehicle insurance (RV) their competitors offer.
+The insights from this new, relatively untapped data source are broad and compelling.
+Companies have found that a large segment of clients calling into their queue enquired about products not offered by the company e.g. An insurance company fielding requests on specific vehicle insurance (RV) they do not offer, but competitors do.
 Companies launching a new service or product found they can leverage sales call data to understand which competitors customers speak of most, and apply the insights in their positioning, branding and new offer messaging.

 As digital transformation continues, the guesswork involved in prior years is shifting as actionable insights from data delivered at speed provides greater alignment and improved results.
 Advances in data and analytics allow companies, employers and employees to gain a granular, deeper level of insight into performance improvement.

 In sales for example as we have seen it can provide (near) real time insights.
 It can tell us which products and services of the company are consumed when, where and by whom.
 It can help guide strategy to find the optimal price of a service and product.